ndsev/zserio/doc/ZserioEncodingGuide.md

 72-76        | `data[0]` (5-bits value)
 77-79        | 3-bit padding caused by alignment to 8-bits
 80-84        | `data[1]` (5-bits value)

+Indexed offsets can be set before encoding automatically however an application is responsible to resize correctly the array which holds indexed offsets.

 [top](#zserio-encoding-guide)